 The Committee works with IAVM management to promote the venue management industry with students, recent graduates and young professionals under the age of 30.
 It acts as a think tank for new and emerging trends in communications, social media, technology and membership.
-Members of this committee may be 30 years of age or under.
+The majority of the members of this committee may be 30 years of age or under.

 This is a management committee that meets regularly or on an “as needed” basis to provide content and input to staff to enable significant progress toward the Results Policies set by the Board of Directors.

 - A minimum of 6 young professional, student, faculty, or allied members to assist in the development of this project.
 There may be age exceptions made if the member has a strong passion in the advancement of young professionals in venue management.
 At no point should 31-and-older consist of 50% or more of the committee.

 Vacancies should be filled no later than September 1, annually.

 You are working with others as a team so be considerate of how your actions or contribution affects your colleagues and the association as a whole.

 Treat other IAVM members, committee members and staff with respect in words, tone and action.

 Check your e-mails regularly and answer them promptly—even if it's "I'll get back to you."